 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation (Romans 10:10-11).

 All of this is absolutely true, as is all the other verses of this chapter.
 Point is that if you only look at the content of these two verses and not the content of the entire chapter, this can readily be taken out of context.
 The problem is though that there are many denominational Christians that have done exactly that.
 Lost souls are taught if they paraphrase Romans 10:10-11 and mean it with all of their heart that they are saved.
 They might say something like this: "I accept Jesus Christ as my personal Lord and Savior because He died on the cross to save us from our sins".

 Hopefully, you can see the problem.
-They have not obeyed the Gospel of Jesus Christ. by obeying Acts 2:38, causing them to be born again, i.e. born of water and of Spirit (John 3:3,5).
+They have not obeyed the Gospel of Jesus Christ,by obeying Acts 2:38, so they are not born again, i.e. not born of water and of Spirit (John 3:3,5).
 Yes, that sentence is an excellent start to repentance but there must be Godly sorrow combined with a heart, body and soul that wants to change, wants to quit sinning and fully turn to God as a lifelong commitment.
 Then the person must be baptized (immersed under water) in the name of Jesus Christ so their past sins are remitted (forgiven) for eternity.
 Finally the lost soul must receive the gift of the Holy Ghost, speaking in tongues as the Spirit gives them the utterance.
 Every church saint in the first century was saved in this manner (see First Century Christianity).